 - LCA quantifies impacts but does not give “sustainability” thresholds (i.e. set a limit for what is an acceptable level of impact).

 - LCA cannot address broader societal questions about the impacts of consumption and consumerism in society in general.

 - LCA results are indispensable as an aid to making assessments about sustainability.

 For example, if the GHG of a certain food product is very high per kg, but consumption levels are very low, then its overall impact might be lower than a product with lower GHG per kg but which is consumed in large quantities.
-Similarly, if a food product has a high nutritional value then this should be considered within the perspective of society’s needs.
+Similarly, if a food product has a high nutritional value then this should be considered within the perspective of society’s needs for nutritious healthy diets.
 Certain animal production systems may have higher GHG impacts than others, but the welfare of the animals raised may be better than those reared in lower GHG-impact systems.